WunsunTarniho/Safe-Shield/README.md

 """
 validator.has_errors -> True
+validator.errors:
+  {
-validator.errors     -> {"name": ["The name field is required.", "The name must be a string"]}
+    "name": ["The name field is required.", "The name must be a string"] }
 """
 ```